Bombing of Dresden: British

 The destruction of the city provoked unease in intellectual circles in Britain.
 According to Max Hastings, by February 1945, attacks upon German cities had become largely irrelevant to the outcome of the war and the name of Dresden resonated with cultured people all over Europe—"the home of so much charm and beauty, a refuge for Trollope's heroines, a landmark of the Grand Tour."
 He writes that the bombing was the first time the public in Allied countries seriously questioned the military actions used to defeat the Germans.

 The unease was made worse by an Associated Press story that the Allies had resorted to terror bombing.
 At a press briefing held by the Supreme Headquarters Allied Expeditionary Force two days after the raids, British Air Commodore Colin McKay Grierson told journalists:

 First of all they (Dresden and similar towns) are the centres to which evacuees are being moved.
 They are centres of communications through which traffic is moving across to the Russian Front, and from the Western Front to the East, and they are sufficiently close to the Russian Front for the Russians to continue the successful prosecution of their battle.
 I think these three reasons probably cover the bombing.

 One of the journalists asked whether the principal aim of bombing Dresden would be to cause confusion among the refugees or to blast communications carrying military supplies.
 Grierson answered that the primary aim was to attack communications to prevent the Germans from moving military supplies, and to stop movement in all directions if possible.
 He then added in an offhand remark that the raid also helped destroy "what is left of German morale".
 Howard Cowan, an Associated Press war correspondent, subsequently filed a story claiming that the Allies had resorted to terror bombing.
-There were follow-up newspaper editorials on the issue and a longtime opponent of strategic bombing, Richard Stokes MP, asked questions in the House of Commons on 6 March.
+There were follow-up newspaper editorials on the issue and Richard Stokes MP, longtime opponent of strategic bombing, asked questions in the House of Commons on 6 March.

 Churchill subsequently re-evaluated the goals of the bombing campaigns, to focus less on strategic targets, and more toward targets of tactical significance.
 On 28 March, in a draft of a memo for General Ismay and the British Chiefs of Staff and the Chief of the Air Staff, he wrote: